Bio

 In 2011 her daughter was born and her twin sons were born in 2018.

-After a pause in her painting practice to focus on motherhood and raising her family, she now paints with a focus on the Oregon landscape, specifically the world right outside her door or window, and the contemplative, joyful, and poetic experience that landscape can provoke.
-The common thread between bodies of work is her interest in and response to color relationships, geometric forms, and composition, often reducing complex visual experiences to essential components, and infusing the commonplace with a meditative resonance.
+Currently Gabriella finds her inspiration from the landscape of the Pacific Northwest, specifically the world right outside her door or window, and is attuned to the contemplative, joyful, and poetic experience this provides.
+The common thread between bodies of work over the years is her interest in and response to color relationships, geometric forms, and composition, often reducing complex visual experiences to essential components, and infusing the commonplace with thought provoking resonance.
 She paints outdoors from observation, looking through windows in her car or home, and from memory, and combines these practices in her studio-based work.
-Gabriella sells her work directly through her website and Square shop, and is available for artist talks, private lessons, and workshops.
+Gabriella welcomes creative collaborations with all artistic disciplines, opportunities for exhibitions and representation around the world, and is available for artist talks, workshops, and more.